Real-Time Pages

 • Numerical precision of these values

-• Time interval for each type of data observed
+• Data interval for each type of data observed

 • Time and interval at which the DCP uplinks to a GOES satellite